ionic-team/ionic-docs/src/pages/enterprise/identity-vault.md

 ▸ **isBiometricsSupported**(): `Promise`<`boolean`>

-Check whether or not biometrics is supported on the device
+Check whether or not biometrics is supported by the device

 **Returns:** `Promise`<`boolean`>
 whether or not biometrics is supported